Log Output Adapter

 The Log Output adapter itself adds negligible overhead to each tuple when the configured log level is such that no logging actually occurs.
 When the log level is such that tuples are actually sent into the logging system, the overhead can become significant, depending on the type of appenders configured.
 Even logging appenders that are said to be asynchronous can introduce surprising delays.

-To avoid all overhead delays introduced by logging system appenders, select the Log Asynchronously check box.
-With this option enabled, each incoming tuple is sent immediately to the adapter's output port, and a copy of the tuple is sent to a queue.
+To avoid all overhead delays introduced by logging system appenders, be sure that the Log Asynchronously checkbox is selected (which is its default state).
+With this option enabled, each incoming tuple is sent immediately to the adapter's output port (if the adapter is configured to emit tuples), and a copy of the tuple is sent to a queue.
 The queue is managed by a separate thread that immediately retrieves the tuple from the queue and sends it to the currently configured logging system.
 Because each tuple's retrieval from the queue is immediate, this option's actions do not constitute buffering, just separately-threaded logging.
-When you enable the Log Asynchronously option, the profiling Size attribute for the Log adapter reports the size of this queue.
+When the Log Asynchronously option is enabled, the profiling Size attribute for the Log adapter reports the size of this queue.

 There can be unintended consequences of enabling the Log Asynchronously option: